Display-Lab/goals-of-care/readme.md

 ## Use

-1. Gather input data and export as an .rdata file in the input/ directory.
+1. Gather input data and export in csv format with a header row into the input/ directory.
-    * Default behavior is to use input/clc.rdata
+    * Expected input file is input/clc.rdata
     * The report generation does *not* currently accomodate concurrent use.

-1. From the project root directory run the following commands
+1. From the project root directory, run the following commands in order:

-  * Windows Powershell
-    ```
-    # Run install script to make sure required packages are installed.
-    Rscript lib\install_required-packages.r

-    # Check that input data has expected headers
-    #   The result should be the printed statement: `
-    #   Header check:
-    #   Expected: 12 encountered: 12
-    Rscript lib\check_input.r
-    ```

-  * Windows CMD
-    ```
-    echo Run install script to make sure required packages are installed.
-    Rscript lib\install_required-packages.r

-    REM Check that input data has expected headers
-    Rscript lib\check_input.r
-    ```

-  * Linux/OSX:

     ```
     # Run install script to make sure required packages are installed.
     Rscript lib/install_required_packages.r